 What is EEG Used For?

 Athletes, biohackers, and any interested consumer can use EEG to “track” their brain activity the same way they might track the number of steps they take in a day.
-EEG can measure cognitive functions—such as attention and distraction, stress and cognitive load (the brain’s total capacity for mental activity imposed on working memory at any moment)—which reveals valuable insights about how the brain responds to daily life events.
-EEG data provides feedback that can be used to design scientifically informed strategies reduce stress, improve focus or enhance meditation
+EEG can measure cognitive functions—such as attention and distraction, stress and cognitive load (the brain’s total capacity for mental activity imposed on working memory at any moment).
+These findings can reveal valuable insights about how the brain responds to daily life events.
+EEG data provides feedback that can be used to design scientifically informed strategies reduce stress, improve focus or enhance meditation.

 EEG data can be a powerful tool for consumer insights.
 Brain responses provide unprecedented consumer feedback—in that EEG is being used to measure the gap between what consumers really pay attention to versus what they self-report liking or noticing.
 Combining EEG with other biometric sensors like eye-tracking, facial expression analyses and heart rate measurements can give companies an even fuller understanding of customer behavior.
 The use of neurotechnologies like EEG to study consumer reactions is called neuromarketing.